Koha-Community/kohadocs/source/tools.rst

     delay may or may not include days the library is closed based on the :ref:`holiday calendar <calendar-label>`.

-The Overdue Notice/Status Triggers tool gives the librarian the power to send up to three notices to each patron type notifying them of overdue items
+The Overdue notice/status triggers tool gives the librarian the power to send up to three notices to each patron type notifying them of overdue items